Knowledge Center

 Bitcoin-Backed Loans

-Onramp offers Bitcoin-backed loans, allowing holders to access dollar liquidity without selling their Bitcoin.
+Onramp offers Bitcoin-backed loans up to 50% loan-to-value, allowing holders to access dollar liquidity without selling their Bitcoin.
+Your collateral is held in cold storage and is not rehypothecated, lent out, or otherwise put to work to fund the loan.
 For someone who has accumulated significant Bitcoin and needs capital for a business investment, real estate, or another purpose, this eliminates the need to trigger a taxable event by selling.

 Honest Tradeoffs